Transartic/pdw/README.md

 ## Tech Stack

-Dillinger uses a number of open source projects to work properly:
+Pucci uses a number of open source projects to work properly:

 - [node.js] - evented I/O for the backend
 - [Express] - HTML enhanced for web apps!